kubekpop/slm/README.md

 ## README
 ### 0. WARNING
 Tuxdev team puts much effort into the code to have it working across all distributions, but some errors might occur and might damage your service/system.
 We take no responsibility for such situation.
 Please use sections marked as (testing) in a safe environment before working on production system.
+Sections marked as (Preview) are yet to be implemented, but only basic functionality (mostly GUI) is ready at the moment.

 ### 1. DEPENDENCIES
 SLM uses following commands: netstat, systemctl, ps, iptables, awk, sed, grep.
 Make sure to have these available.
 Here is a brief list of packages not always installed by default with their distro-specific names: